hmgene/fossil-c/doc/review.md

 - Using centrifuge tools, we build up non-redundant pool genome of 7 vertebrates (human, chicken, plytipus, alligator, ostrich ) and known microbiome (bacteria, virus, acheaa) from NCGI and centrifuge indices.
 - From the centrifuge results we identified various aDNA origins including human and microbial genomes.
 - We obtain alignments in the similar genomic features in the coding and non-coding/repeat regions.
 - Yes, the bias of mappability may exists in the more conserved regions, but not available due to the sparcity.
+Alternative, we might be able to test bias in A/B compartment,
 - To assess the heterogeneity in bioinformatics resulting from different alignment algorithms, we employed both BWA-MEM and BLAT aligners on the target genomes.
 - We hypothesized that the overlap between DNAs and peptides could potentially indicate the presence of highly expressed histone proteins.
 Moreover, these proteins' binding sites might play a role in safeguarding the genomic structure, such a 3D genomic structural protection concept supported by the findings in the mammoth study (https://www.biorxiv.org/content/10.1101/2023.06.30.547175v1).